launchflow/buildflow-docs/docs/faq.md

 <details className="clear">
     <summary mdxType="summary">Can BuildFlow really scale to handle any load?</summary>
     We haven't tested BuildFlow with every possible traffic pattern.
-But we're confident with the right tuning it should be able to handle the vst majority of use cases.
-If you have any specific questsion we would love to hear more about you specific use case in our <a href="https://discordapp.com/invite/wz7fjHyrCA">discord server</a>
+But BuildFlow's runtime is built on top of Ray which has been shown to be able to scale to massive workloads.
+We're confident with the right tuning it should be able to handle the vast majority of use cases.
+If you have any specific questions or use cases we would love to hear more about it in our <a href="https://discordapp.com/invite/wz7fjHyrCA">discord server</a>!

 </details>